hashicorp/vscode-terraform/ROADMAP.md

 ## Researching

 - Expression completion
+- Code Lens support for `required_providers` block and resources
 ### Terraform Cloud Integration

 `terraform login` integration, and information/status about your cloud workspace for the current root modules